ZGFabian/bj-blog/_posts/en/2020-04-10-Resources.md

 language: en
 ---

 The road from proprietary tools toward FOSS is long and far from being straightforward.
-There is no single Golden Path (as in Buddhism or in Kabbalah) or a yellow brick road for Dorothy as in the classic tale of The Wizzard Oz.
-It is especially true for R's jungle-like ecosystem where tidyverse packages occupy more and more space. [cf. this not so recent SO post](https://stackoverflow.blog/2017/10/10/impressive-growth-r/)
+There is no single Golden Path (as in Buddhism or in Kabbalah) or a "yellow brick road".
+It is especially true for R's jungle-like ecosystem where tidyverse packages occupy more and more space. [cf. this SO post](https://stackoverflow.blog/2017/10/10/impressive-growth-r/)

 ## Data sources
  - lodown [Analyze Survey Data for Free](http://asdfree.com/prerequisites.html) - online book by [Anthony Damico](http://www.ajdamico.com/).